|

 - Restricted-

-purposes such as crop dusting, aerial survey, aerial firefighting,
+crop dusting, aerial survey, aerial firefighting, pipeline patrol, etc.

 - Experimental